rclone/rclone/docs/content/docs.md

 name of a program in which can transform metadata when it is being copied from source to destination.

+Rclone supports `--metadata-set` and `--metadata-mapper` when doing sever side `Move` and server side `Copy`, but not when doing server side `DirMove` (renaming a directory) as this would involve recursing into the directory.
+Note that you can disable `DirMove` with `--disable DirMove` and rclone will revert back to using `Move` for each individual object where `--metadata-set` and `--metadata-mapper` are supported.

 ### Types of metadata

 Metadata is divided into two type.
 System metadata and User metadata.